Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Testimony:

-Real benefits observed in pilots
+Real benefits observed in the pilots

 Benefit